Alzheimer’s disease

 α-synuclein aggregation are the most potent neurotoxic species responsible for the pathogenesis of PD and AD.
 Misfolded protein aggregates are pathologic hallmarks for many neurodegenerative disorders, including Alzheimer’s, Parkinson’s and prion disease.
 Protein aggregates are typically β-sheet rich oligomers or fibrils that occur as intracellular or extracellular deposits in the central nervous system.

-two or more protein aggregates commonly co-exist, for example α-synuclein and amyloid β
+In patients with neurodegenerative disease, two or more protein aggregates commonly co-exist, for example α-synuclein and amyloid β

 in dementia with Lewy bodies and tau and amyloid β in Alzheimer’s disease.
 Consistent with these observations, a patient was recently reported that had suffered from a rapidly progressive dementia with multiple aggregated proteins existing in the brain, including prions, tau, α-synuclein and amyloid β, which may suggest a general disturbance in protein folding or an initial protein aggregate catalyzing the aggregation of additional proteins.